 - 1. Employee Training

 - 2. Personal Protective Equipment

-- 3. Warning Signs
+- Warning Signs

-Clean stainless steel tanks, rust-free mild steel tanks or suitably washed steel tanks are acceptable for transport of PAO products. mPAO products require compartments with heating capability.
+Clean stainless steel tanks, rust-free mild steel tanks or suitably washed (not using soaps or detergents) steel tanks are acceptable for transport of PAO products. mPAO products require compartments with heating capability.

 Heating will be provided as required and per instructions.
 Barges and ships are carefully selected by Chevron Shipping to ensure that product quality is not negatively affected during transport.